hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_upgrades.rst

 * Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/sv-values.yaml`` so that ``migration.migrating`` is set to ``true``.
   This will ensure that the SV app will consume the migration dump and initialize new components based on the contents of this dump.
-* Use ``helm upgrade`` in place of ``helm install`` for the ``sv``, ``scan`` and ``validator`` charts and do not uninstall any helm charts installed as part of the original deployment run (with the smaller migration ID).
+* Use ``helm upgrade`` in place of ``helm install`` for the ``sv``, ``scan`` and ``validator`` charts and do not uninstall any Helm charts installed as part of the original deployment run (with the smaller migration ID).
+* Please make sure that all Helm chart deployments you upgrade as part of this step are upgraded to the expected Helm chart version; during an actual upgrade this version will be different from the one on your existing deployment.
 * No ingress rules need to be updated as part of this step.
   Once the redeployment is complete the existing ingress rules will apply to the updated pods.